klenkes74/sb-starter/CODE_OF_CONDUCT.md

 This may be combined into a single statement:

-> Allways assume good intent.
+> Always assume good intent.

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behaviour by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances